cloud784/MoiraFox/README.md

 can't install theme?
 find somewhere else tutorial (later I will add one, so don't worry)

+if you want image as new tab background create folder img and put there your image, then go to [userContent.css](userContent.css)

 **contents:** <br>
 [user content](userContent.css)
 - custom wallpaper